Fear of Bridges – Gephyrophobia

-The Fear of Bridges is Technically Known as Gephyrophobia and is the fear associated with ‘crossing’ over a bridge rather than bridges themselves.
+The Fear of Bridges is also known as Gephyrophobia and is the fear associated with crossing over a bridge rather than bridges themselves.

 Often people with this fear have ‘control issues‘ and may feel out of control when going over a bridge which they cannot ‘get off’ unless they complete the crossing.